 Refunds and Inactive Accounts

-Refund requests must be submitted in writing to:
+Refund requests must be submitted via email to: firstname.lastname@example.org

-Refunds request are accepted at Monday through Friday 8 a.m. - 5 p.m.
+Refunds request are accepted Monday through Friday 8 a.m. - 5 p.m.

 FLASHcash accounts with no activity during a twelve-month period are considered inactive.
 Inactive accounts with balances of less than $5 will be closed and the remaining balance forfeited.
 Inactive accounts with balance over $5 will be assessed an annual $10 service charge.